natural-harmonia-gropius/mpv-config/portable_config/shaders/hdr-toys/README.md

 The matrix is aimed at accurate conversion, but the BT.2020 has a larger volume than the BT.709, so the converted result may be less than 0 or more than 1.
 The compress brings back the colors that are out of volume by reducing the distance of the achromatic axis.
-The warning will show the excess volume after the conversion in inverted color.
+The warning shows the excess volume after the conversion in inverted color.

 | matrix                                                                                                          | compress                                                                                                        | warning                                                                                                         |
 | --------------------------------------------------------------------------------------------------------------- | --------------------------------------------------------------------------------------------------------------- | --------------------------------------------------------------------------------------------------------------- |